Want to follow along with this writing? Sign up Today, it's free and easy

 I may be sick but I laughed, not because I'm not empathetic, but because its so brazenly truthful, it was perfectly honest.
 I liked it and your character, your story was simple and direct, I enjoyed it, I only recommend that you give more detail, maybe even use repetition as a tool to build tension, just a thought.
 All in all, very good work.

-about 3 years ago Seth Littlewolf said:
+over 3 years ago Seth Littlewolf said:

 This was... a different experience.
 You gave insight to the world of those of the humans that are suicidal, and interestingly enough, made it easy to understand what the particular character was going through.
 Through a complex plot, and an interesting straightforward story, I believe we will all learn from this in one way or another.